 Since insurance companies are both insurers and investors, integrating environmental, social and governance (ESG) issues entails addressing both insurance and investment activities.
 Jointly organised by UN Environment’s Principles for Sustainable Insurance Initiative (PSI) and the French Federation of Insurers (FFA), this session will highlight latest thinking, practices and initiatives by the PSI, FFA and their members in addressing ESG issues—such as climate change, natural disasters, ecosystem degradation, pollution, health risks, and human rights violations—in core insurance and investment strategies and operations.

-The session will also explore the PSI’s pioneering work to develop global ESG guidance tailored for the insurance industry, and how the PSI can work together with the FFA and insurance associations around the world in driving collaborative action on ESG issues.
+The session will also explore the PSI’s pioneering work to develop global ESG guidance tailored for the insurance industry, and how the PSI can work together with insurance associations, governments and regulators, civil society organisations, and other key stakeholders in addressing ESG issues.

 • Arthur Chabrol - Deputy CEO, Aviva France

-• Antoine Lissowski - Interim CEO & Group CFO, CNP Assurances and Chair, Economic & Financial Committee, French Federation of Insurers (FFA)
+• Antoine Lissowski - CEO, CNP Assurances and Chair, Economic & Financial Committee, French Federation of Insurers (FFA)

-• Martin Weyman - Head Sustainability, Emerging & Political Risk Management & Director, Group Risk Management, Swiss Re
+• Martin Weymann - Head Sustainability, Emerging & Political Risk Management & Director, Group Risk Management, Swiss Re

 • Matthias Seewald - CIO and Member of Executive Committee, Allianz